This page has information for people with breast cancer and their families.

 Find more information on cloth face coverings on the CDC website.

-Many people already get chemotherapy or hormone therapy before breast surgery.
+Many people get chemotherapy or hormone therapy before breast surgery.
 This is called neoadjuvant therapy.
-If you will need chemotherapy for your treatment, whether you get it before or after surgery doesn’t impact your survival.
+If you need chemotherapy, whether you get it before or after surgery doesn’t impact your survival.

 Neoadjuvant therapy is usually given to increase surgical options.
 If you have a large tumor, neoadjuvant therapy may shrink the tumor enough that a lumpectomy becomes an option to a mastectomy.

-Because surgeries are being delayed, more people may be getting neoadjuvant therapy.
+If your breast cancer surgery is postponed due to the pandemic, you may get neoadjuvant therapy.
 If you will need chemotherapy after surgery, your doctor may start you on neoadjuvant chemotherapy first and do surgery later .
-Neoadjuvant chemotherapy is not being given to people who don’t need chemotherapy.
+Neoadjuvant chemotherapy is not given to people who don’t need chemotherapy.

 Some women with very small estrogen receptor-positive breast cancers who don’t need chemotherapy may get neoadjuvant hormone therapy for 6-12 months .
 After surgery, hormone therapy will be continued.